 Base Salary.
-At its regularly scheduled meeting in December, the Compensation Committee meets to review the base salaries of our executive officers.
-During the first portion of the meeting, the committee reviews the compensation of the chief executive officer, and the chief executive officer is not present.
+At its regularly scheduled meeting in December, the compensation committee meets to review the base salaries of our executive officers.
+During the first portion of the meeting, the committee reviews the compensation of the chief executive officer, without the chief executive officer.
 Following this private session, the chief executive officer joins the meeting, and base salary levels of our other executive officers are discussed with his input.

 In setting base salaries, the committee seeks to maintain stability and predictability from year to year, and usually makes percentage increases based on its view of the cost of living and competitive conditions for executive talent in the oil and gas business.
 The committee also considers subjective factors in setting base salary, including individual achievements, our performance, level of responsibility, experience, leadership abilities, increases or changes in duties and responsibilities and contributions to our performance.
-For 2009, we generally increased base salaries for our officers, including the CEO, by approximately 6% to reflect cost of living and our view as to competitive pressures in the industry.